cambridgehackers/connectal/examples/noc2d/Readme.md

 Messages are a compiled-in datatype, plus a message address which is the coordinates of the destination host in the X and Y directions.

-Links are SerialFIFOs, from the xbsv library.
+Links are SerialFIFOs, from the connectal library.
 The link "transmitter" is a GearBox from the message datatype to a Bit#(1) serial datatype.
 The link "receiver" is a Gearbox from Bit#(1) back to the message datatype.